In 2011, the USCIS and Obama Administration created incentives to encourage

 Rateesh has a bachelor’s degree in web design and wishes to start his own company in the U.S. where he will have sole proprietorship and also be the sole employee.
 Without a separate entity that controls his employment, Rateesh’s petition for an H-1B would be denied.

 However, Dina is the owner of a chain of retail stores and wants to open a branch in the U.S. Because she has a CEO that can control her salary, employment status, and duties, that CEO can successfully petition on her behalf for an H-1B visa.

 H1B Entrepreneurs and Start-Ups Considering Permanent Residency

-If you are seeking H1B as an entrepreneur or start-up business, please contact our Miami immigration lawyers for further information.
+If you are seeking H1B as an entrepreneur or start-up business, please contact our immigration lawyers for further information.
 SGM Law Group specializes in employment immigration and we routinely help start-up companies file H1B visa and green card petitions successfully.